bhavikm1988/msu-challenge-3/README.md

 ## Review

-You are required to submit the following for review:

 * The URL of the deployed application - https://bhavikm1988.github.io/msu-challenge-3/

 * The URL of the GitHub repository - https://github.com/bhavikm1988/msu-challenge-3.git